software-mansion/live-compositor/docs/pages/guides/deliver-input.md

 ### What to use to stream over RTP?

-#### MembraneFramework
+#### Membrane Framework

-If you are using MembraneFramework plugin you do not need anything else.
+If you are using Membrane Framework plugin you do not need anything else.
 Just connect appropriate input pads to the `LiveCompositor` bin.

 #### FFmpeg